-COMMERCE: Annual commercial tonnage for Browns Creek is approximately 2,300 tons consisting of waste and scrap material valued at $1.4 million.
+COMMERCE: Annual commercial tonnage for Browns Creek is approximately 3,100 tons mostly consisting of waste and scrap material valued at $2 million.
 The Sayville Ferry Service, Inc., operating out of Sayville, NY, utilizes the Browns Creek to provide ferry service to Fire Island year round with expanded service during the summertime.
-Annual usage of the channel is approximately 22,000 trips per year.
+Annual usage of the channel is approximately 13,000 trips per year.

-STATUS: The channel was last dredged during the period of December 2004 through April 2005, when approximately a total of 20,000 cubic yards of dredged material was dredged from the federal navigation channel and the Town of Islip marina and local docking facility and placed in the Town of Islip Brown’s Creek upland disposal site, because authorization requires disposal site to be furnished.
+BACKGROUND: The channel was last dredged during the period of December 2004 through April 2005, when approximately 20,000 cubic yards of dredged material was dredged from the Federal navigation channel and the Town of Islip marina and local docking facility and placed in the Town of Islip Brown’s Creek upland disposal site, because authorization requires disposal site to be furnished.

 U.S. Army Corps of Engineers, New York District